The ReOpened Office

 by Lisa Odor

-Lisa Odor is an Interior Designer out of our Cincinnati office.
+Lisa Odor is an Interior Designer in our Cincinnati office.
 Not only is she a team player that brings positivity but she is also self-motivated and knows how to work efficiently while also being detailed oriented.
-When Lisa isn't hard at work she enjoys spending time with her husband, their dog and a good cup of coffee.
+When Lisa isn't hard at work she enjoys spending time with her husband, their new daughter, their dog and a good cup of coffee.